carlos-wong/gitlab-development-kit-carlos/doc/howto/troubleshooting.md

 If things are working, you may remove the `postgresql/data.old` directory completely.

-## Rails cannot connect to Postgres
+## Rails cannot connect to PostgreSQL

-- Check if foreman is running in the gitlab-development-kit directory.
+- Use `gdk status` to see if `postgresql` is running.
-- Check for custom Postgres connection settings defined via the environment; we assume none such variables are set.
+- Check for custom PostgreSQL connection settings defined via the environment; we assume none such variables are set.
 Look for them with `set | grep '^PG'`.

 ## undefined symbol: SSLv2_method